Kiran6248/MS3-bazaar/README.md

 * One wishlist will be added with every Ad posted.
 By clicking on that ad the User can save that ad in his/her Bucket.
 * Money transaction can also be implemented in the app only.
 * Direct Email facility may be added in the future, so that buyer can direct contact the seller.
-* Online chat facility may be added to discuss about the item with the seller.
+* Online chat facility or message thread may be added to discuss about the item with the seller.

 [Go back to Top](#table-of-content)